xerial/sbt-sonatype/README.md

 // [Important] Publishing artifacts to a local staging folder (sonatypeBundleDirectory) publishTo := sonatypePublishToBundle.value

-// Use this setting when you need to uploads artifacts directly to Sonatype: publishTo := sonatypePublishTo.value
+// Use this setting when you need to uploads artifacts directly to Sonatype
+// If use this setting, you cannot use sonatypeBundleUpload publishTo := sonatypePublishTo.value

 // [Optional] local staging folder